 $6,250 + $530 Native Community Fee

 One angler per room and boat:

 (based upon availability)

-International airfare, Brazilian visa, Indian Association Fee, paid in cash upon arrival to Brazil ($530.00 p.p. for anglers and $320.00 for non-anglers), tips and gratuities for camp staff and guides, food and beverages in Manaus (and during any private city tours), satellite phone calls ($5.00 per minute), extra hotel overnights, tackle, and anything not mentioned under inclusions.
+International airfare, Native Community fee to be paid in cash upon arrival to Brazil ($530.00 p.p. for anglers and $320.00 for non-anglers), tips and gratuities for camp staff and guides, tackle, flies - $7.00 each at camp, food and beverages in Manaus (and during any private city tours), satellite phone calls at $5.00 per minute, extra hotel overnights, and anything not mentioned under inclusions.